amixcos123/Documentation/mapping.rst

   map with a func_brush named structure_seal.
 The brush should be textured nodraw.
 - Required entities include: info_player_start_goodguys, info_player_start_badguys, ent_dota_game_events, env_global_light.
 - Models require a shader that is not provided in Hammer.
 In your extracted gamedata, open every .vmt file and replace "GlobalLitSimple" with "VertexLitGeneric".
 A tool such as Notepad++ can do this quickly.
+- The func_brush named "structure_seal" should be nodraw (no skybox required).

 Building the NavGrid
 ####################